 Little more than a brief interlude, recorded at some point before the beginning of the tour at Prince’s Kiowa Trail home studio, “The Second Coming” attempts to tie together the thematic threads of the Controversy album, turning the accompanying live show into a conceptual experience.
 The idea of the “second coming” was of course mentioned in “Sexuality,” with both religious and orgasmic connotations both firmly intact.
 Here, it’s more definitively a reference to the return of Christ, as Prince, his multi-tracked voice erupting into a gospel chorus, pronounces that “It won’t be long / Before the Second Coming,” and that “all God’s children must learn to love.”
 The song’s sense of end-times anxiety is carried over from “Annie Christian”–as is the reference to contemporary political debates in the line, “How many more good men must die before there’s gun control?”
 The following line, “You’ve got to love your brother if you want to free your soul,” equally resonates with the post-racial utopianism of “Controversy.”

 The Second Coming film began as a straightforward concert movie, for potential home video or television distribution, documenting Prince’s triumphant homecoming date at the Met Center in Bloomington, Minnesota.
 Tapped for the project was Chuck Statler, a music video director best known for his work on Devo’s surrealistic, sadomasochistic promo for “Whip It.”
-In fact, Statler was already in Prince’s orbit when plans for a movie commenced in early 1982: the previous year, he’d directed the video for the Time’s “Cool,” a charmingly low-budget scenario in which Morris and the rest of the crew take over a Minneapolis high school classroom to teach an ad-hoc lesson in swagger (see above).
+In fact, Statler was already in Prince’s orbit when plans for a movie commenced in early 1982: the previous year, he’d directed the video for the Time’s “Cool,” a charmingly low-budget scenario in which Morris Day and the band take over a high school classroom to teach an ad-hoc lesson in swagger (see above).

 Statler and his crew captured the Met Center show on color 16mm, in what he recalled as one “very cold night” in early March.
 But as he edited the footage with Stephen Rivkin–the brother of Bobby and David Z–the project began to transform into something bigger and more ambitious.
 “We were cutting the concert shots when Prince came in and got really excited about what he saw,” Statler told Tony Best for Wax Poetics.
 “He says, ‘Wait a minute—maybe we should really expand this and really try to make it a film.
 Not just a concert movie’” (Best 2012).